realworldocaml/book/en/foreign-function-interface.md

 val asctime : PosixTypes.time_t ptr -> string
 ```

-Unlike the ncurses example, some of the FFI is still exposed in this signature
+Unlike the ncurses example, some of the FFI types are still exposed in this
-due to the more manual memory interface.
-To use time` and `localtime`, we need
+signature due to the manual memory interface required by the C libraries.
+To
-to allocate some memory and construct pointers to them.
+use the OCaml `time` and `localtime` functions, we need to allocate some memory
+and construct values of type `time_t ptr` to them.

 ```ocaml
 let () =